-Section 1-10 of the CTAA required circuit clerks to file annual reports with the AOIC containing detailed information regarding, among other things, the number of various types of criminal and traffic cases that were filed, the number and amount of assessments imposed and collected, the number and amount of fines imposed and collected, the number and amount of fines imposed and collected, the number of assessment waiver applications that were granted at each waiver level between 25 and 100 percent, and the amount of assessments that were waived.
+Section 1-10 of the CTAA required circuit clerks to file annual reports with the AOIC containing detailed information regarding, among other things, the number of various types of criminal and traffic cases that were filed, the number and amount of assessments imposed and collected, the number and amount of fines imposed and collected, the number of assessment waiver applications that were granted at each waiver level between 25 and 100 percent, and the amount of assessments that were waived.
 705 ILCS 135/1-10.
 The CTAA only required assessment reports to be filed for calendar year 2019, but reports were also filed for 2020 and 2021 pursuant to Supreme Court order.

-The Task Force recommends revising Section 1-10 of the CTAA to require assessment reports for a calendar year to be filed no later than March 1 of the following year.
+The Task Force recommends revising Section 1-10 of the CTAA to require (1) assessment reports for a calendar year to be filed no later than March 1 of the following year, as well as (2) assessment reports for the first six months of each year to be filed no later than September 1 of that year.
 The Task Force also recommends expanding the content of the reports to include the number of assessment waiver applications that are filed.
 Recommended statutory language is contained in Appendix J to this report.

-Data Reporting Recommendation 2: Continuation and Expansion of Annual Reports by Circuit Court Clerks Regarding Assessments in Civil Cases
+Data Reporting Recommendation 2:Continuation and Expansion of Annual Reports by Circuit Court Clerks Regarding Assessments in Civil Cases